 Ultramoderne is an award-winning architecture and design firm located in Providence, RI.
 Led by co-principals Aaron Forrest and Yasmin Vobis, the office is committed to creating architecture and public spaces that are at once modern, playful, and generous.
 The principals are driven by an experimental approach that leads to conceptually rigorous and well-executed designs.
 The office has experience working at a wide variety of scales, from single-family residences to urban-scale planning.
-Clients include the Van Alen Institute, National Parks Service, Chicago Parks District, and the Boston Society of Architects.
+Past clients include the Van Alen Institute, National Parks Service, Chicago Parks District, and the Architectural League of New York.

 Yasmin Vobis (RA) received her Bachelor's Degree from the University of California, Berkeley and her Master's Degree from Princeton University, where she was awarded the Butler Traveling Fellowship and the Suzanne Kolarik Underwood Thesis Prize.
 She has practiced in San Francisco and New York in the offices of Ogrydziak / Prillinger Architects, Guy Nordenson and Associates, and Steven Holl Architects, and she was a resident at MoMA PS1 for the Rising Currents charrette and exhibition.
 She has taught at Princeton University and currently teaches at the Rhode Island School of Design.
-She is a recipient of the Rome Prize in Architecture 2016-17.
+She is a recipient of the Founders / Arnold W. Brunner / Katherine Edwards Gordon Rome Prize in Architecture 2016-17.

 Aaron Forrest (AIA, NCARB) is a licensed architect who teaches at the Rhode Island School of Design.
 He received both his Bachelor's Degree and Masters in Architecture from Princeton University.
 Prior to RISD, Aaron taught studios at the University of Pennsylvania and Princeton University.
 He has extensive professional experience, having practiced in New York with Bernheimer Architecture and Guy Nordenson and Associates Structural Engineers, and in Madrid with Ábalos & Herreros Arquitectos.
 He was also a designer-in-residence at MoMA/PS1 for the Rising Currents exhibition.